Kwon Hyun-bin: Endorsement

 South Korean cosmetics brand LiliByRed selected Kwon as an exclusive model on July 20, 2017.
 A representative from the brand revealed: "Hyun-bin is perfectly compatible with the image of the new product, which is known through Kwon Hyun-bin's lustful lips and refreshing charm."
 The following year, he was joined by Gugudan's Mina as a modelling partner to increase synergy and strengthen the brand image.
 On September 15, 2018, he attended a fan meeting held by the cosmetics brand as promotion for the lip products.

 Impact and influence

-Hyun-bin was awarded with "Account With Most Growth" in South Korea through Instagram in 2017.
-The significant rise of followers within the year interpreted the impact he had made among the mass public.
+Kwon was awarded with "Account With Most Growth" in South Korea through Instagram in 2017.
+The significant rise of followers within the year interpreted his impact on the mass public.